-The market price for our common stock has been volatile during the last year, ranging from a closing price of \$0.15 on January 2, 2020 to a closing price of \$0.02 on July 15, 2020, and a closing price of \$0.04 on June 16, 2021.
+The market price for our common stock has been volatile during the last year, ranging from a closing price of \$0.02 on January 4, 2021 to a closing price of \$0.07 on February 8, 2021, and a closing price of \$0.04 on March 25, 2022.
 Additionally, the price of our stock has been both higher and lower than those amounts on an intra-day basis in the last year.
 Because our stock is thinly traded, its price can change dramatically over short periods, even in a single day.
-The market price of our common stock could fluctuate widely in response to many factors, including, developments with respect to patents or proprietary rights, announcements of technological innovations by us or our competitors, announcements of new products or new contracts by us or our competitors, actual or anticipated variations in our operating results due to the level of development expenses and other factors, changes in financial estimates by securities analysts and whether any future earnings of ours meet or exceed such estimates, conditions and trends in our industry, new accounting standards, general economic, political and market conditions and other factors.
+The market price of our common stock could fluctuate widely in response to many factors, including, developments with respect to patents or proprietary rights, announcements of technological innovations by us or our competitors, actual or anticipated variations in our operating results due to the level of development expenses and other factors, changes in financial estimates by securities analysts and whether any future earnings of ours meet or exceed such estimates, conditions and trends in our industry, new accounting standards, general economic, political and market conditions and other factors.